 Our top picks: The Lineal Adjustable Base enables you to elevate your head and feet using a remote control and enjoy a massage from your own bed.

-Founded in 1976 in Denmark, Skagerak produces high-quality, sustainable furniture for a global audience.
+Founded in 1976 in Denmark, Skagerak produces beautiful sustainable furniture for a global audience.
 It is a member of the UN Global Compact Act and B Corp, and is FSC-certified.
-Currently, 71% of their wood is FSC-certified, and they are working towards 100%.
+Currently, 71% of their wood is FSC-certified, and they are working towards 100% sustainably sourced wood furniture.

 Skagerak is available at Finnish Design Shop – the world’s largest store for Nordic-designed furniture and furnishing (ships globally).

-Range includes: Armchairs, bar stools, benches, cabinets, deck chairs, desks, outdoor furniture, side tables, sofas, stools, tables.
+Range includes: Armchairs, bar stools, benches, cabinets, deck chairs, desks, outdoor furniture, side tables, sofas, stools, tables, wood furniture.

 Our top picks: The Virkelyst 3-seater sofa (pictured above) has been designed for outdoor use without sacrificing the comfort and quality you’d expect from indoor furniture.
 Currently out of stock, but expected to be available again November 2020.